 Nestled in the remote northeastern corner of Oregon, next to Washington state and Idaho, lie the spectacular mountains nicknamed "Oregon's Swiss Alps."
-Very different from the Cascade Mountains, the Wallowa Mountains tower to nearly 10,000 feet and feel similar to the Rockies.
+The Wallowa Mountains tower to nearly 10,000 feet and are much more similar to the Rockies than the Cascade Mountains of Western Oregon.
 Pronounced "Wal-OW-ah," meaning "fish trap" in the Nez Perce language, this rugged and remote range shoots up around Oregon's largest natural lake, Wallowa Lake.
 If you ever watched the 1975 movie, "I Will Fight No More Forever," this valley was the home of Chief Joseph and his Nez Perce tribe.
 Now it's the home of bronze sculptors, loggers, artists, craft beer brewers, and ranchers.
 Vegetation and weather are similar to that found in the Idaho, Wyoming, and Colorado mountains; August weather is typically dry and sunny early in the day, with potential thunderstorms in the afternoon.
 Wallowa Lake has an amazing natural setting, tucked in a basin between jagged peaks.
 This wild corner of the state features some of the most spectacular scenery Oregon has to offer, and you will get to gaze up at glacier-capped mountains from a stand-up paddleboard in the middle of the lake!